You’ve got a great piece of art you’ve been working on for a while, and you have heard that art licensing is an excellent way to earn extra money.

 2. Legalities of Licensing Art

-When it comes to licensing your artwork, it’s essential to know the legalities involved.
-This includes understanding what rights you’re granting to the licensee and what they can do with your work.
+When licensing your artwork, it’s essential to know the legalities involved.
+This includes understanding what rights you grant to the licensee and what they can do with your work.
 It’s also essential to ensure that any contracts or agreements you sign are fair and protect your interests.

 Ask an attorney about any art licensing info you read before committing to any licensing deals.

 Any time artists create a new piece of art.
 It is automatically copyrighted under federal law (the same protection as a book, film, and song).
 There’s no need to do anything else to make it official; however, there are some limited circumstances where you may wish to register your work with the US Copyright Office.
 The most common reason for doing this is to have a better standing in court if you’re ever involved in a copyright infringement case.

 Ask an attorney for advice on what actions would be best when protecting your art.

 Generally, the licensee acquires only limited rights in the art.
 These rights usually exclude a retail store’s ability to resell art reproductions on commercial products or reuse the art.